 exploring and harnessing new capabilities such as robotic process automation, service bots, virtual assistants and event driven automation frameworks; all of which support the creation of proactive and predictive service operations.

-This new award for 2019 has been introduced to recognise the shifting role of IT service and to give service desks the opportunity showcase the industry’s best service automation projects and be recognised for their achievements in taking service forward into industry 4.0.
+This award was introduced to recognise the shifting role of IT service and to give service desks the opportunity showcase the industry’s best service automation projects and be recognised for their achievements in taking service forward into industry 4.0.

 The award will focus on the approach being taken to automating services, how this fits with the goals of the organisation, how technologies have been used to help them achieve their goals and the positive impact this has on efficiency and productivity.
 Judges will look at the success of the project from an employee and customer viewpoint.